klueska-mesosphere/mesos-gpu-docker/README.md

 # Getting Started

-Clone this repo on an Nvidia GPU equipped machine with at least 1 GPU (g2.8xlarge instances will do nicely).
+Clone this repo on an Nvidia GPU equipped machine with at least 2 GPUs (g2.8xlarge instances will do nicely).

 Then run: